vamuthan/PETAL-AUTOMATION-BDD/README.md

 Description
-This project is performs UI automation on "Petal.com"; majorly focusing on important modules.
+This project performs UI automation on "Petal.com"; majorly focusing on important modules.

 How to run the project
 Clone the repository.